hackforla/internship/.github/ISSUE_TEMPLATE/research--update-wiki-page.md

 ### Overview
 We need to review and update the wiki page for [Replace TITLE of RESEARCH] so that we can stay organized, consistent, and up-to-date on the wiki.

+**Please only check off the action items as you complete them.
+No need to check off the action items if you don't find them applicable or won't be able to complete.
+Doing Wiki page updates can happen anytime throughout the research process, so depending on the status of each research plan, some action items might not apply, thus no need to check off the ones that you can't accomplish.**

 <b>Resources/Instructions </b>: This section is at the bottom of this issue (scroll to the bottom to view it now).
 You will be asked to add links to this section while completing the issue.

 ### Action Items